Bebop and Rocksteady: Teenage Mutant Ninja Turtles (2003–2009)

-In the 2003 series episode "Fallen Angel", two characters are seen that are dressed like Bebop and Rocksteady and resemble their pre-mutated appearances.
+In the 2003 series episode "Fallen Angel", two characters that are dressed like Bebop and Rocksteady and resembling their pre-mutated appearances are seen with the Purple Dragons when Hun was fighting Casey Jones and the Turtles in the ring.
 In the episode "Samurai Tourist", the character Gen, also an anthropomorphic rhinoceros, put on human clothing that makes him look almost identical to Rocksteady.
 Also in that episode, Gen is chased by Kojima, an assassin who happens to be a humanoid warthog.

 In the Fast Forward episode "Future Shellshock", Michelangelo falls out of a flying truck and onto another vehicle, the driver of which greatly resembles Bebop, only with smaller, more modern sunglasses.

 Teenage Mutant Ninja Turtles (2012–2017)

 Bebop and Rocksteady appear in the 2012 incarnation, voiced by J. B. Smoove and Fred Tatasciore, respectively.

-Rocksteady was first introduced in the series as Ivan Steranko, a Russian arms dealer, and artifact collector with a gold tooth, a diamond right eye, and armed with a pair of brass knuckles (which have a picture of the Soviet hammer and sickle on each), who is an old friend and business partner of the Shredders.
-Steranko is known to have Excalibur, the Spear of Destiny, Alexander the Great's armor, tanks, a polar bear hunting trophy, and a taxidermy rhinoceros in his collection and the ability to tell the difference between a fake artifact and a real one.
+Rocksteady was first introduced in the series as Ivan Steranko, a Russian arms dealer, and artifact collector, an old friend and business partner of the Shredder.
 He first appeared in "Enemy of My Enemy," where he met with Shredder for a weapons deal.
 Shredder didn't seem to trust him very well and had the cargo searched just in case Steranko was pulling any tricks.
 During the Turtles' fight with Shredder, Steranko got knocked out by the weapon that was being sold to the Foot Clan.
 In "A Chinatown Ghost Story," it was mentioned that Steranko would pay the Purple Dragons through the roof for the Mystic Dagger.

-Bebop was later on introduced as Anton Zeck, an African American professional thief in a high-tech Tron-based suit with an energy Mohawk, his dance is almost similar to Michael Jackson's moves, and armed with high-tech gadgets who gave Steranko his diamond right eye in an earlier encounter.
+Bebop was later on introduced as Anton Zeck, an African American professional thief in a high-tech and Tron-based suit.
 He first appeared in "The Legend of the Kuro Kabuto," where he was sent by Steranko to steal Shredder's helmet, the titular Kuro Kabuto.
 Following his theft, where he left his calling card on a glued-down Rahzar, Zeck ran into the Turtles, who stole the kabuto from him.
 The Turtles, Rahzar, Fishface, Tiger Claw, and Baxter Stockman fought Zeck over the helmet, but he managed to evade them.
 When Zeck met up with Steranko in his helicopter, they both discovered that Leonardo swapped the helmet out with dirty diapers at the last minute, to Steranko's rage.